-- Notify their supervising Senator after commencing a negotiation or employment arrangement with a prospective em- - Notify the Committee within 3 business days after commencing a negotiation or employment arrangement by completing the Non-Public Disclosure by Staff of Employment Negotiations and Recusal Form (Form 37.14(c)), which can be found on the Committee's website. - Recuse themselves from: - any contact or communication with their prospective employer on issues of legislative interest to the prospective - any other matter in which there is a conflict of interest or the appearance of a conflict of interest.
+- Notify their supervising Senator after commencing a negotiation or employment arrangement with a prospective employer; - Notify the Committee within 3 business days after commencing a negotiation or employment arrangement by completing the Non-Public Disclosure by Staff of Employment Negotiations and Recusal Form (Form 37.14(c)), which can be found on the Committee's website. - Recuse themselves from: - 0 any contact or communication with their prospective employer on issues of legislative interest to the prospective employer: and - 0 any other matter in which there is a conflict of interest or the appearance of a conflict of interest.